dean-taylor/sandbox/README.md

 * Generic as possible
   All Ansible provisioning can be triggerd via the standard `vagrant provision` command.
 * Minimise setup tasks
-  Although there are amny Vagrant plugins to make things work these have been avoided to reduce dependancies.
+  Although there are many Vagrant plugins to make things work these have been avoided to reduce dependencies.

 ## Stuff that makes this work.